prooph/proophessor/README.md

 ## Installation

 ### Proophessor Module
 Of course proophessor is available on packagist.
-Simply add `"prooph/proophessor" : "dev-master"` to your composer.json.
+Simply add `"prooph/proophessor" : "~0.1"` to your composer.json.
 As this is a ZF2 Module you need to enable it in your `application.config.php` with the module name `Prooph\Proophessor`.

 ### Event Store Schema